Interview Allan Gardner

-In the past, I didn’t make a set up according to the narratives; the narratives were a limitation for the music itself, but not for the gear.
-With this album, it’s different, yet the ideas that inspire me have nothing to do with the equipment but with the music and creative process.
+In the past, I didn’t make a setup according to the narratives; the narratives were a limitation for the music itself, but not for the gear.
+This album is different, yet the ideas that inspire me have nothing to do with the equipment but with the music and creative process.

-Your sound as well, feels very physical, is the physicality of the sound something that you are interested in?
-How are your live sets like?
+Your sound also feels very physical, is the physicality of the sound something you are interested in?
+What are your live sets like?

 My live set depends on the music or album we are performing, but I can say that it will always have narrative, intensity and abrasion.
 For my following set, I will be working the visual part with Mitrilo Collective (Razorade, Sevi Ico Dømochevsky…), which made the video for Coherence.
 So you can count on impressive visuals, fog and strobes.

-You have just published a new album, Emergence where you mention you have changed your creative process, from more narrative-focused to gravitate more towards sensations.
+You have just published a new album, Emergence, where you mentioned changing your creative process from more narrative-focused to gravitating more towards sensations.
 What were your intentions for the album with this change?

 It’s a long process.
 I almost always have some idea running around in my head that haunts me and that I try to express in some way in the album.
 On the other hand, these ideas help me set the boundaries and direction of the music and the creative process.

 And what was the intellectual process behind the inception of the album?
-And what challenges you faced for its production?
+And what challenges you faced in its production?

 This change in the way I approach the creative process has had a result that I didn’t expect or think about.
 Still, finally, it’s quite evident: it is the album more direct and intuitive that I’ve done so far; it’s kind of liberation not having to think and decide about every sample, sound, etc. and play with the set of tools and effects that give rise to the sounds, rhythms, structures and melodies that in the end make up each part or track of the album.

 You mention that conceptual aspects still drive your practice, and for this one, you worked with the theory of emergence, a concept that goes as far back as to Aristoteles.
-What is about this theory that attracts you and how you have incorporated it into the album?
+What about this theory that attracts you, and how have you incorporated it into the album?

 That is why it is one of the most attractive ideas I have ever come across, and it seemed interesting to try to bring it to the creative process.
 To do this, the idea was simply to create a set of input parameters and make the output to be something that emerges from the interaction of the tools and effects that take part in that process.